-The wonderful work associated with the project was scheduled to be showcased at an event on May 21st 2020 at Wythenshawe Forum, however, due to Covid-19 concerns, the event has been rescheduled.
+The wonderful work previously associated with the project was scheduled to be showcased at an event on May 21st 2020 at Wythenshawe Forum, however, due to Covid-19 concerns, the event has to be rescheduled.

 Archives+ based in Manchester Central Library are proud to work in partnership with Wythenshawe Waste Warriors in supporting local schools to learn about the history of their neighbourhood through the Wythenshawe Wide School Mapping Project.